 Anytime!
 Use niche marketing strategies when a company is launching, when it’s being reinvented, or because a niche market is exactly what the brand was designed to address.

 Online, in person, word-of-mouth, by mail, via text — the options are nearly endless.
-One tip: Personal engagement tends to be most effective, so in-person and word-of-mouth niche marketing strategies will likely return greater results.
+One tip: Personal engagement tends to be most effective, so in-person and word-of-mouth niche marketing strategies will likely return greater results for a targeted audience.

 There are many ways to implement niche marketing: word-of-mouth campaigns, direct mail, social messages, targeted events, and more.
 Let’s talk about some successful niche marketing examples.
 Some of these brands are familiar and some may surprise you...